Resources created for your community to come together and discuss solutions to challenges families with infants and

 - Increase and democratize participation in conversations around the local supply & quality of and access to early care and learning resources and the effect on families, providers and local businesses

 - Facilitate courageous conversations that increase community connectivity, cohesion and inclusion

 Coming out of each conversation, each community can develop and offer up a framework that may include:

-- Tangible next steps to address gaps in access and critical needs of high-quality child care programs
+- Tangible next steps to address gaps in access and critical needs of infants, toddlers and expecting families

 - Commitments from local organizations, policymakers, providers and/or advocates to support solutions and continue the conversation

 - A "report-back" to Raising Illinois that outlines plans, progress and a commitment to remain engaged with the statewide coalition